Lockheed Martin hopes to deliver more F-35s to Australia

-SYDNEY, Feb 28 (Reuters) - Lockheed Martin Corp LMT.N is hoping to deliver more F-35 fighter planes to Australia but is waiting for the outcome of the Australian government's defence strategic review, an executive said on Tuesday.
+SYDNEY, Feb 28 (Reuters) - Lockheed Martin Corp LMT.N hopes Australia wants to buy more of its F-35 fighter planes after the country completes an ongoing defence review, an executive at the U.S. manufacturer said on Tuesday.

-"We hope for the opportunity to deliver additional F-35s beyond (the 72 on order)," Executive Vice President of Aeronautics business, Greg Ulmer, told reporters.
+"We hope for the opportunity to deliver additional F-35s beyond" the 72 Australia has on order, Executive Vice President of Aeronautics Greg Ulmer told reporters on the sidelines of the Australia International Airshow.

-Lockheed has had initial talks with Australia about teaming the F-35 with the uncrewed Boeing BA.N Ghost Bat fighter drone but no decision has been made, Ulmer said.
+Boeing's defence division head Ted Colbert said during the air show that a partnership would be "great news".

-Australia has the biggest F-35 fleet in the world outside the United States, with 59 fighters delivered so far.
+"In the Indo-Pacific, China is driving the largest conventional military build-up we've seen anywhere in the world since the Second World War.
+And much of this build-up is opaque," Marles said.

 ((renju.jose@thomsonreuters.com; +61 29171 7126;))